 Take it slow.
 No 5-hour dates.
 Less frequent and shorter dates will slow down the addictive process and allow you to assess whether this is a good guy who is truly interested in being with you.

 Write up a list of his negative traits.
 The addictive brain chemistry blinds you to his faults.
 This will help you be more realistic.

 Continue to date other guys.
 This forces you to slow things up with the hottie.
 Best way to avoid the #1 dating mistake.

 Do not have sex for at least two to three months.
 Sex releases the bonding hormone, oxytocin, and will bind you to him even more.

 Ground your mind with meditation, yoga or other mind/body practices.
 This offsets the speedy quality of the love addiction.

 Distract yourself.
-Taking on a major project at work, going on a trip, etc, changes your focus and slows down the addiction
+Taking on a major project at work, going on a business trip or vacation with girlfriends, changes your focus and slows down the addiction

 If you really want a dating manual to help you find the one, pick up a copy of Love in 90 Days.
 It contains chapters on the most common dating mistakes and how to overcome them.
 And go here to read about the Not Perfect-I’ll Pass dead-end dating pattern.